Globski/quiz-topic/quiz-web_stack/multiple_choice_questions.md

 It uses HTML and CSS to create layouts that adapt to different screen sizes, input types, and device/browser capabilities, allowing websites to work well across multiple devices.

 ---

+# Question: Who coined the term "responsive web design," and when?

+**Answer:**
+Ethan Marcotte coined the term in 2010.

+---

+# Question: What three techniques did Ethan Marcotte unify under the term responsive web design?

+**Answer:**
+Flexible grid layout, flexible images/media, and media queries.

+---

+# Question: How can responsive web design be summarized in a nutshell?

+**Answer:**
+It is the presentation of web content in the most relevant format for the viewport and device accessing it.

+---

+# Question: What was the common initial approach to responsive design, and why did it change?

+**Answer:**
+Initially, designs started fixed-width for desktop and scaled down for smaller screens.
+It changed because starting with the smallest screens first and progressively enhancing for larger screens proved more effective.

+---

+# Question: What is meant by “progressive enhancement” in responsive web design?

+**Answer:**
+It’s the process of building a basic experience for small or less capable devices first and then enhancing the design and content for larger or more capable devices.

+---

+# Question: What challenges does the variety of devices pose for responsive web design?

+**Answer:**
+It requires technical solutions that cater to a wide range of device capabilities and screen sizes to ensure good user experience for most users.

+---